What qualifies as R&D activities?

 About R&D Activities

 What qualifies as R&D activities for the R&D Tax Credits scheme?
 The R&D Tax Credits schemes were designed to be applicable to any industry that is undertaking R&D, meaning that the same set of rules apply to the textile and software industries as they do to biochemistry and subsea industries!
-What qualifies as R&D in HMRC’s eyes is laid out in The Department for Business Innovation and Skills Guidelines on the Meaning of Research and Development for Tax Purposes, also (thankfully!) known as the BEIS guidelines.
+What qualifies as R&D in HMRC’s eyes is laid out in The Department for Science, Innovation and Technology.

-The BEIS guidelines are broad, surprisingly accessible and relatively short (unlike their moniker!), however, below we’ve tried to summarise what qualifies as R&D for the R&D Tax Credits scheme.
+The DSIT guidelines are broad, surprisingly accessible and relatively short, however, below we’ve tried to summarise what qualifies as R&D for the R&D Tax Credits scheme.

 What are R&D Tax Credits?